fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 2.md

     - Claims processed by the Immigration and Refugee Board of Canada (IRB)
 3. From abroad: refereed by UNHCR to Canada for resettlement or privately sponsored by a group of citizens

-# Reading Notes: Violent Borders: Refugees and the Right to Move - Jones
+# Reading Notes: Violent Borders: Refugees and the Right to Move - Reece Jones
 - Outlines the dangers and violence experienced by refugees who attempt to cross borders (Example in the intro of boys clinging to the underside of a bus to get into Europe)

 - "This book disputes the idea that borders are a natural part of the human world and that migration is driven primarily by traffickers and smugglers.
 Instead **the existence of the border itself produces the violence that surrounds it**"